webmastersmith/notes/Databases/SQL/SQL_Regex.md

 SQL Regex

-- % //wildcard --"R%" can use as many as you need.
+- % // wildcard --"Ro%" can use as many as you need.
 "Pe%p%e"
+  - Rotterick, Roger, Rog would all match this query string
+  - one or more chars.